Stackclash/5e-vault/5. Mechanics/Items/Dulcimer.md

 - **Cost**: 25 gp
 - **Weight**: 10.0 lbs.

 *Source: Player's Handbook p.
-154*
+154. Available in the SRD and the Basic Rules.*